-History lovers looking for WW2 sites in London will find a wealth of museums at their disposal.
-It’s probably not the sole reason people will visit London, but if you enjoy learning about WW2 you’ll find plenty there to keep you occupied.
+History lovers looking for WW2 sites in London will find a wealth of museums and sites at their disposal.
+It’s probably not the sole reason people will visit London, but if you enjoy learning about World War 2 you’ll find plenty there to keep you occupied.

 World War 2 Museums in London

 You’re always spoilt for choice in London when it comes to museums but even more so when it comes to WW2 museums!
 Some of these are solely about WW2 and others might just have small sections dedicated to them

 Consider the London Pass to save money – I used to recommend the London Pass to save money as it used to include the Churchill War Rooms and HMS Belfast.
 This is no longer the case as of 2022/2023.

 You can still use it to enjoy many of London’s sights, including St Paul’s Cathedral and Westminster Abbey, both of which might be of interest to war and history enthusiasts.
 You can also go to the Guards Museum and the Royal Cavalry museum as well – perfect if you’re interest is some of the regiments of the UK armed forces.

 Do be aware of time restrictions and make sure it’s worthwhile before buying but it can save you a lot of money.

 Check the London Pass out here

 Number one on most people’s list to visit when coming to London is a visit to Churchill’s War Rooms.
 It’s one of the few sites in London that has been preserved from war time.